When Should I Buy Travel Insurance?

 - As close to that first payment as possible.
 If you need coverage for a pre-existing medical condition or are interested in optional Cancel for Any Reason coverage, you should be aware that both of these have time-sensitive eligibility requirements tied to your initial trip payment (among other requirements).
 In other words, once you’ve paid for a part of the trip (whether it’s airfare, accommodations or a down payment for a cruise) you have a limited amount of time to buy a plan to access these benefits.

 - Prior to when the plan is needed.
 You must purchase travel insurance coverage before it is needed.
-Some travel medical plans are available for purchase after you have departed, but comprehensive plans that include medical coverage must be purchased prior to departing.
+Some travel medical plans are available for purchase after you have departed, but comprehensive plans that include medical coverage must be purchased before departing.
 However, you can’t buy any medical coverage once you recognize a need for medical attention.
-The same applies for all travel insurance coverage.
+The same applies to all travel insurance coverage.
 Once you recognize the need, it is too late to protect your trip.

 So, in reviewing the three rules, you may still be a little confused on that “travel insurance sweet spot.”
-Generally, we tell travelers to prepare early.
+We tell travelers to prepare early.
 As soon as you book and make an initial payment on your trip, start comparing travel insurance plans.